Freie Universität Berlin

 The online GERiT database of more than 25,000 research institutions will help you with your search: www.gerit.org.
 PhDGermany has PhD openings specially targeted at international doctoral students: www.phdgermany.de.
 You can find funded doctoral positions on the website of the German Research Foundation (DFG):

-10. How to apply for a PhD
+10. How to Apply for a PhD in Germany: Programs, Funding, & FAQs

-13. How to Write a Great PhD Research Proposal
+11. How to Write a Great PhD Research Proposal

 Written by Mark Bennett.
 You'll need to write a research proposal if you're submitting your own project plan as part of a PhD application.
 A good PhD proposal outlines the scope and significance of your topic and explains how you plan to research it.
 It's helpful to think about the proposal like this: if the rest of your application explains ...

-17. Two ways to get your PhD
+14. Two ways to get your PhD

 However, no matter where you conduct your research, a professor will always supervise your PhD.
 You can obtain a doctorate by pursuing research: at a university. at a non-university research institute or. in a German company.
 PhD at a university.
 PhD at a non-university research institute.
 PhD in industry.

-19. PhD Proposal Writing Workshops (PPWW)
+15. PhD Proposal Writing Workshops (PPWW)

-20. PhD Studies
+17. PhD Studies

 PhD Studies.
 With a long tradition of research and ground breaking discoveries, Germany is indeed a land of innovation and progress.
 Besides giving your ideas a research-based boost, Germany also offers promising career opportunities along with a vibrant social and cultural milieu.
 So like for many other international students, it can be the ...

-22. Research Proposal Writing
+20. Grant Proposal Writing